Helping you grow closer to God

 Stronghold number four: Sharing the good news is an event versus a process.
 It’s an event.
 And, by the way, there are wonderful, good events.
 But what’s happened is we start thinking that what we want to do is somehow figure out how to get people to an event, instead of realizing it’s a process all the time.

 I want to love lost people and I like to talk with them because I didn’t grow up in the church and I had such a bad church experience.
 I have great compassion for people that are turned off by religion.

-I just happened, you know, the fruit was so ripe it was ready to fall off the tree.
-I just caught it.
 And what I want you to know is there’s people that you’re sharing with, there’s people that you’re praying for, there’s people that you can water, you sow, you water, you sow, you reap.

 But take away the pressure.
 We need to recklessly, with abandon, just love people with our deeds, and our words, because sharing the good news is a process.
 It’s not just an event.

 Stronghold number five: He or she will never come to Christ versus God desires all people to be saved.
 Is there anyone that just comes to your mind right now that you think to yourself, “You know something?
 I hear what you’re saying but, I mean, you don’t know my dad.
 He’s been an atheist.
 All he does is rip me all the time.”
 Or, “You don’t know my boss.”

 Who is that person?
 Who do you think could never come to Christ?
 And as a result, you used to pray for them and you, kind of, don’t because why?
 They never will.
 That’s a lie.